gigapay/Documentation/source/includes/_webhooks.md

 Webhooks allows you to receive real-time status updates any time an event happens on your account.
 For a complete description of these notifications, see [Events](#events).

+In the case where the receiving server is unavailable, we will retry the webhook notification up to 10 times with an exponential backoff.

 ### The Webhook object

 > An example Webhook object